EdbMails EDB Recovery and Migration software

 2. Right-click the server object and select Delete.

-2. Support for secure modern Office 365 authentication: EdbMails fully supports modern Office 365 login using OAuth 2.0 authentication and TLS encryption.
-It does not store your credentials and directs you to Microsoft's official login page for authentication, making it a highly secure migration application.
+4. Secure modern authentication for Office 365 EdbMails seamlessly integrates modern Office 365 login using OAuth 2.0 authentication alongside TLS encryption.
+It does not save your credentials, directing you to Microsoft's official login page for secure authentication, which reinforces its status as a highly secure migration solution.

-3. Migrate mailboxes, folders and more: The software can migrate not only mailboxes but also private folders, inboxes, contacts, tasks, calendars, notes, journals, appointments, and files from Exchange 2016 to Office 365.
+5. Migrate mailboxes, folders, and additional items The software is capable of migrating a wide range of items, including not just mailboxes but also private folders, inboxes, contacts, tasks, calendars, notes, journals, appointments, and files from Exchange 2016 to Office 365.

 Frequently Asked Questions (FAQ)